joaobrosin/joaobrosin/README.md

 ## 📃 Projects

-Below you can find my pined projects.
+Below you can find my pinned projects.

 Click on one of them or click on "Repositories" in the top menu to see all of my available projects.